Convolutional Neural Networks and Mixture of Experts for Intrusion Detection in 5G Networks and beyond: Methodology

 \subsection{Convolutional Neural Networks}

 We design a convolutional neural network architecture to obtain a representation vector from input $X$.
 The CNN component of our methodology is illustrated in Fig.~\ref{cnn_architecture}.
-As one can observe, we place 4 CNN cell in a row with 16, 32, 64, and 128 filters respectively.
-Kernel size and padding are set equal to 3 and 1 respectively.

 The structure of the CNN cell is illustrated in Fig.~\ref{cnn_cell_structure}.
-Specifically, each CNN cell, except for the final one with 128 filters) consists of an 1D Convolutional, Batch normalization, ReLU activation, and Max-Pooling layer.
+We place 4 CNN cell in a row with 16, 32, 64, and 128 filters respectively.
+Kernel size and padding are set equal to 3 and 1 respectively.
+In terms of the max pooling layer, we set both kernel size and stride equal to 2.
+Each CNN cell, except for the final one consists of an 1D Convolutional, Batch normalization, ReLU activation, and Max-Pooling layer.
 The final CNN cell does not include a max pooling layer.
-In terms of the max pooling layer, we set both kernel size and stride equal to 2.

 Let the output of this model's component be $x=f_\theta (X) \in \mathbb{R}^d$, where $d=128$.